Roblox NPC Pathfinding: Building AI That Feels Alive

 | WaypointSpacing | 4 | Increase to 6-8 on open terrain, decrease to 2 in tight interiors |

-Apply a PathfindingModifier instance to any part you want the solver to treat specially.
-Set Label to something like "DangerZone" and the matching cost in the Path config is applied to any waypoint inside that region.
+PathfindingModifier is the engine-level hook for authoring navigation personality without writing custom code.
+Apply a PathfindingModifier to any part you want the solver to treat specially, set the Label to something like "DangerZone" or "PreferredPath," and the matching Cost in the Path config is applied to every waypoint inside that region.

 -- Server script that tags a lava pool as dangerous